 Imaging & Branding

-Rebrand the station in the spirit and context of the programming that surrounds promos.
-In other words, messaging should match the Christmas theme.
-Watch the Hallmark TV channel during the holidays.
+- All messaging should match the Christmas theme.
+Watch Hallmark TV during the holidays.
 Everything is themed around Christmas, yet they promote the type of programming offered year-round.

-Also: Be sure the talent sprinkles in plenty of Christmas topics and listener interaction.
-I offer a rich library of ideas and content for members of my Personality Magnet Show Prep service.
+- Also: Be sure the talent sprinkles in plenty of Christmas topics and listener interaction.
+There is a rich library of ideas and content in the Personality Magnet Show Prep service.

-Christmas music absolutely, positively reflects the market’s mood.
+Flipping to Christmas music is basically a major promotion.
+It absolutely, positively reflects the market’s mood.
 It will attract new listeners.
-Just make sure there’s a plan in place to retain as many listeners as possible and bring back the P1’s who may have left during December.
+Just make sure there’s a plan to retain listeners and bring back the P1’s who may have left during December.

-For more details on how to launch a Christmas campaign, download my free Guide To Christmas Programming eBook for here.
+For more details on how to launch a Christmas campaign, download my Guide To Christmas Programming eBook here.